What is the best ration type?

 Disadvantages:

-• Since they are designed for soldiers they normally have a very low fibre content and very high salt content, typically designed to make a soldier poop as few times as possible while in the field.
+• Since they are designed for soldiers they normally have very low fiber content and very high salt content, typically designed to make a soldier poop as few times as possible while in the field.
 This can be either an advantage or disadvantage depending on your situation.

-• Shelf life of only 5 years from the date it was made, which is good for most situations but still the shortest shelf life out of all the options.
+• The shelf life of only 5 years from the date it was made, which is good for most situations but still the shortest shelf life out of all the options.

-• They are normally quite bulky as non of the water has been taken to reduce the size and theres also much more packaging involved .
+• They are normally quite bulky as none of the water has been taken to reduce the size and there’s also much more packaging involved.

 Dehydrated food